Dynamic random graphs with vertex removal: Theorem : setting up the framework

-Due to the definition of the DRGVR model it is convenient to split the vertices in the BFS exploration into two parts.
-Indeed, for a vertex with label $k_v$ the probability to connect to a vertex with a \emph{smaller} label is different than to be connected to a vertex with a \emph{larger} label.
-As a result, for each vertex $k_v$ we consider its neighbours to the \emph{left} (i.e.\ vertices with a smaller label than $k_v$) and to the \emph{right} (i.e.\ vertices with a larger label than $k_v$).
-We refer to these as the $L$-neighbours and $R$-neighbours of $k_v$, respectively.
-Furthermore, we let $\theta_v^L$ and $\theta_v^R$ denote the number of $L$-neighbours and $R$-neighbours of $k_v$, respectively, and set $\theta_v:=\theta_v^L+\theta_v^R$ to be the number of neighbours of $v$ in the BFS exploration.
+Given the definition of the DRGVR model, it is convenient to split the neighbours of each vertex in the BFS exploration into two parts: indeed, for each vertex, the probability to be adjacent to a vertex with a \emph{smaller} label is different from the probability to be adjacent to a vertex with a \emph{larger} label.
+As a result, for each vertex, we consider its neighbours to the \emph{left} (i.e.\ vertices with a smaller label) and to the \emph{right} (i.e.\ vertices with a larger label) separately.
+Moreover, we refer to these as the $L$-neighbours and $R$-neighbours of $u$ (or of $k_u$), respectively.
+Furthermore, we let $\theta_u^L$ and $\theta_u^R$ denote the number of $L$-neighbours and $R$-neighbours of $k_u$, respectively, and note that $\theta_u=\theta_u^L+\theta_u^R$.